You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Apps are convenient because they can automatically add up your costs and warn you when you’re overspending.
 You can also see plug-in due dates for bills or rent to get payment reminders.
 That will help you avoid late or disconnection fees.

-IF you are paying off a mortgage, credit card, or student loan, contact them to inform them of your situation and ask for financial hardship concessions.
+If you are paying off a mortgage, credit card, or student loan, contact them to inform them of your situation and ask for financial hardship concessions.

-Loan assistance may come in the form of reduced or deferred payments, or waiving part of the interest.
+Loan assistance may come in the form of reduced or deferred payments or waiving part of the interest.
 Just make sure you understand their new loan package clearly.
 Ask about fees, the schedule of payments, and if you’re expected to give a lump sum at any point during or at the end of your loan term.

 Check your state’s energy assistance programs.
 Some of them offer Weatherization Assistance: they’ll install insulation and other renovations to help lower heating or cooling costs.
 Others—including Colorado, Connecticut, Maine, Michigan, and more—can give money to pay for bills or refer you to community partners who can help.

-When many people got laid off, they not only lost their income but medical insurance, too.
-If you’re going through financial hardship, there are ways to get healthcare at a lower cost, or even for free.
+When many people got laid off, they lost not only their income but medical insurance, too.
+If you’re going through financial hardship, there are ways to get healthcare at a lower cost or even for free.

 You can apply for the government’s Medicaid program, which can cover hospitalization, doctor’s fees, lab work, and some kinds of prescription medicine.
 Your kids are also eligible for the CHIP program, which subsidizes pediatrician visits and vaccines.

-IF you need to see a doctor, check the NAFC (National Association of Free and Charitable Clinics) and the Aunt Bertha websites.
+If you need to see a doctor, check the NAFC (National Association of Free and Charitable Clinics) and the Aunt Bertha websites.
 They have a directory of clinics that are willing to provide free treatment and pharmacies that can fill your prescription for free or at a lower cost.

 The US government has released federal rental assistance funds to help people going through financial hardship.